 This is pretty simple as well.
 I use my stand mixer but you can use a hand mixer as well.
 Just be careful with a hand mixer when incorporating the powdered sugar in (it can get messy and they do not have as low of a setting as a stand mixer.)

-Add the butter, cream cheese and lemon juice together in the mixer bowl.
-Mix on low for about 1 minute to be sure that it is mixed together.
-Add in sugar 1 cup at a time and mix on stir setting (if using stand mixer) until it is incorporated enough to not make a mess.
-Turn up to 8 and let it go for 3 minutes.
+Afer both cups of sugar are mixed enough to not make a mess, turn mixer up to 8 and let it go for 3 minutes.
 If using a hand mixer, you can go for about 2 minutes or so on a medium setting.
 I rarely use my hand mixer, but they do tend to be higher speeds.

 Fold in 1/2 cup of the whipped cream.
 Do not mix with mixer, I use my spatula to do this.